-Kitchen Cabinet Refacing Seattle is a quick and affordable way to give your kitchen a fresh look.
+Kitchen cabinet refacing is a quick and affordable way to give your kitchen a fresh look.
 It’s also less invasive than replacing your cabinets completely.
 The process involves installing new doors, drawer fronts, and hardware.
 It can also include adding glass inserts to the fronts and doors.

 Cabinet refacing is a great way to update your cabinets without spending much money.
 It costs 30% to 50% less than replacing your cabinet boxes and can help you save on your kitchen or bathroom remodel.